gordonthree/canbus-sw-proto/README.md

     * if remote node does not respond mark the node missing in the database and alert user

 ## normal operation
-* after introduction flag is cleared nodes enter normal operation
+* after introduction and enumeration are complete master will send 0x10A indicating nodes should begin normal operation
-* nodes start sending 0x5XX data messages at 10hz
+* nodes start sending 0x5XX data messages at the configured rates
-* no acknowledgement of data messages

 ## request info flag
 * master will instruct display module to request info, providing a message id